-Kodak Alaris And Veritree Partner To Aid Agroforestry Restoration In Rwanda
+Kodak Alaris and veritree Partner to Aid Agroforestry Restoration in Rwanda

-(MENAFN- Mid-East) DUBAI, UAE- Kodak Alaris announced today its partnership with veritree, a restoration platform that connects businesses with verified tree-planting projects.
+DUBAI, UAE, 16th April, 2024 — Kodak Alaris announced today its partnership with veritree, a restoration platform that connects businesses with verified tree-planting projects.
 The partnership will focus on agroforestry, an approach to sustainable land use that integrates diverse elements including trees, crops, and sometimes animals to create a sustainable ecosystem.

 As part of the initiative, 40,000 trees will be planted this year in East Rwanda, aiding in the effort to restore damage caused in-part by unsustainable farming practices in that region that have led to soil erosion and landslides.
 The partnership will address other challenges facing Rwandans.
 Approximately 32% of children under age five suffer chronic malnutrition, and nearly one-fifth of the population is food insecure.
 Together, Kodak Alaris and veritree strive to achieve many goals, including: